Bottersnike/Micro-Pi/docs/Installing.md

 ```
 This will download the rest of the files and then install them.
 Your other
 option is to download all of the files (`git clone https://github.com/Bottersnike/Micro-Pi`)
-and then just run `sudo ./install.sh`
+and then just run `sudo ./install.sh`.
+Micro:Pi can now be run using the
+command `micropi` and the serial monitor can be started with the command
+`micropi-serial`.
 ##Installing manually
 Installing manually is a bit more of a hastle, but still isn't too bad.
 ###Dependancys